 I am a long-time user of your Heart Technology product.
 I have a strong family history of sudden cardiac death from all men on my father\'s side (4 uncles, father, grandfather, and a cousin all between 48 and 61 years of age).
 My question is this--I\'m taking Lipitor--have been for some time--it gives me some peace of mind, but recent info is very conflicting on whether antioxidants are hurting effects of lipitor, or whether I put my complete trust in the 8 to 10 grams of vitamin c plus other supplements I take daily.
 My cholesterol scores have been great (most recent one about 10 months ago)while taking your product and lipitor.
 Do I continue with the statin, or get off of it??
 Please help--Steve Ayers

+I personally wouldn't take a statin drug unless for some reason I thought taking a highly potent plant-derived poison made sense.
 I don't believe in any of the so-called science the pharmcos have amassed to support sales.

 Your doctor will vehemently disagree, but I believe the "research" he believes is heavily biased by the $7 - 20 billion made on statin drugs every year.
 (I think I once computed that this is enough to purchase 40 major sport teams every year.)

 First, if you do take the statin - then you should be taking at least 200 mg CoQ10 daily - with meals.
 Else you risk the eventual loss of major organs.

 We have long discussions about the VALUE of cholesterol at our forum, (HERE)vitamincfoundation.org/forum --> Heart Disease

 Cholesterol can be a symptom of a disease process, but unless you have a genetic defect, artificially lowering cholesterol with a drug (treating the symptom) is probably dangerous because you are defeating the body's natural detoxification and healing process.